pallets-eco/flask-admin/README.rst

 Tests
 -----
-Test are run with *nose*.
-If you are not familiar with this package you can get some more info from `their website <https://nose.readthedocs.io/>`_.
+Test are run with *pytest*.
+If you are not familiar with this package you can get some more info from `their website <https://pytest.org/>`_.

 To run the tests, from the project directory, simply::

     pip install -r requirements-dev.txt
-    nosetests
+    pytest

 You should see output similar to::